dsckazam/BalizStealer/README.md

 ## ⚠️ Legal Warning

-**Baliz Stealer is intended for educational and ethical use only.**
+**Raanzor Stealer is intended for educational and ethical use only.**
 Unauthorized or malicious use is strictly prohibited and may result in legal consequences.
 The author is not responsible for any misuse.